People are always curious of the life of a blogger and for good reason!

 The greatest bonus to blogging is the digital footprint you leave in your wake.
 Sometimes this can be a blessing, yet sometimes it can be a curse.
 My daughter loves to look back at old blog posts and recall the adventures we have experienced, in some respects blogging is like an online diary.
 It is nice to know there are options to protect my digital legacy though in case something ever happened to me.
 SunLife has some useful information on this if you’re interested in finding out how to secure your digital legacy for the future.

-Whereas actual diaries can be preserved for many a year, so can your digital legacy and this is a wonderful gift for family and friends who wish to cherish memories – I’d probably best start deleting my choice language at some point!
+Whereas actual diaries can be preserved for many a year, preserving your digital legacy is just as easy and this is a wonderful gift for family and friends who wish to cherish memories – I’d probably best start deleting my choice language at some point!